Oli51467/local_fs/README_EN.md

 3. 🧮 **Index build**: persist embeddings to Faiss, keyword metadata to BM25s, and structured info to SQLite.
 4. 🧾 **Topic summaries (optional)**: when the “Document Theme Summary” setting is on, a chosen LLM produces per-document abstracts that are stored in SQLite and embedded separately.
 5. 🔎 **Layered retrieval**: each query first matches against the summary vectors with a semantic (0.6) + lexical (0.4) score fusion; summaries scoring ≥ 0.7 bring their full document chunks and the summary into the LLM prompt.
 If nothing passes the threshold, the pipeline transparently falls back to classic hybrid retrieval.
+6. 💬 **Conversational hand-off**: when a model is selected in the chat panel, LoFS streams replies (including `<think>` reasoning for ModelScope/DashScope) and caches the selection so it’s restored on the next launch.

 Model assets download lazily the first time a capability is invoked.
 Prefetch them to warm the cache: